 When tires are underinflated, the weight of the vehicle is put on the tires’ sidewalls and causes them to bulge excessively.
 This also pulls the center tread area of the tires up and away from the road and forces the load of the vehicle onto the shoulders of the tire.

-This means that driving on underinflated tires for an extended period of time causes excessive wear on the shoulders of the tire, reducing the tire’s overall tread life.
+This means that driving on underinflated tires for too long will result in excessive wear on the shoulders of the tires and reduce the tires’ overall tread life.
 In addition to the treadwear issues that may develop, driving on underinflated tires can also cause excessive heat buildup in the sidewalls, leading to serious and irreparable sidewall damage.
 Learn more about overloading and underinflation.

 When tires are overinflated, the center tread area balloons outward, reducing the contact patch and forcing the center tread area to support the weight of the vehicle.
-Driving on overinflated tires for an extended period of time can cause irregular treadwear and reduce the tire’s tread life.
+Continual driving on overinflated tires can cause irregular treadwear and reduce their tread life.

 To maximize your tires’ tread life, it is best to follow the vehicle manufacturer’s recommended air pressure, which helps ensure an even distribution of load across the face of each tire, improve fuel efficiency, and optimize tire performance.